Does the JPMorgan Select Card with smart chip technology have a PIN number that is used for each transaction?

 Your tastes and habits change over time, and so should your credit card.
 However, it's common to worry about the impact on your credit report if you apply for a new account.
 Take advantage of your current issuer's customer service team and a little-known loophole in common credit score algorithms to hunt for a better [...]

-Does the Sapphire Card from Chase waive foreign exchange fees?
+Does the Chase Sapphire Preferred® Card waive foreign transaction fees?

-The Chase Sapphire Preferred Card, like many credit cards for excellent credit, has dropped foreign transaction fees and added a handful of perks that appeal to frequent travelers.
-Currently Chase is offering a set of benefits to new Preferred customers that [...]
+Excellent question.
+The CardName, like many credit cards for excellent credit, has dropped foreign transaction fees altogether and features a plethora of perks that appeal to frequent travelers.
+Currently, Chase is offering a set of benefits to new CardName customers that mean you can earn:

 I am paying a $20 annual fee for my Chase card.
 Can I request a no-fee status?